geocompx/geocompr/rev.md

 - [FIXED] "The transition from sp to sf will likely take many years," : the transition of what, or by whom? - This has been fixed - we were refering to the transition of R packages.
 - [FIXED] These numbers represent point’s distance from an origin along the x (horizontal) and y (vertical) axis. - this is only the case for Cartesian coordinates.  - Clarified in the text and demonstrated with an exmaple of London
 - [FIXED] I’d prefer exercises at the end.
 That makes them easier to find, and if you want to refer to some in the middle of the chapter, something like “see exercise 4.2 for practice on this concept” could be added.
+- [FIXED] I find the frequent use of "of course" in this chapter (chapter 4) somewhat disturbing: very little here actually is "of course".